 We recommend that new business owners choose LLC as it offers liability protection and pass-through taxation while being simpler to form than a corporation.
 You can form an LLC in as little as five minutes using an online LLC formation service.
 They will check that your business name is available before filing, submit your articles of organization, and answer any questions you might have.

 The final step before you’re able to pay taxes is getting an Employer Identification Number, or EIN.
 You can file for your EIN online or by mail or fax: visit the IRS website to learn more.
 Keep in mind, if you’ve chosen to be a sole proprietorship you can simply use your social security number as your EIN.

 Once you have your EIN, you’ll need to choose your tax year.
 Financially speaking, your business will operate in a calendar year (January–December) or a fiscal year, a 12-month period that can start in any month.
 This will determine your tax cycle, while your business structure will determine which taxes you’ll pay.

 It is important to consult an accountant or other professional to help you with your taxes to ensure you are completing them correctly.

 Securing financing is your next step and there are plenty of ways to raise capital:

-Bank and SBA loans are probably the best option, other than friends and family, for funding a pet treats business.
+Bank and SBA loans are probably the best options, other than friends and family, for funding a dog treats business.
 You might also try crowdfunding if you have an innovative concept.